diagrams/diagrams-doc/manual/diagrams-manual.rst

 regular radius-one polygons centered at the origin.
 Its argument is a record of optional arguments that control the generated polygon:

+.. container:: todo

+   * update this to correspond to the latest overhaul of polygon API

 * `sides` determines the number of sides (default: `5`).
 * `edgeSkip` allows for the creation of star polygons by specifying that edges should connect every nth vertex.
 The default is `1`.